-A project from Swiss ETH Zurich results in an engineering-startup
+A project from Swiss ETH Zurich results in an engineering & design company

 In 2013, nine engineering students from Zurich developed the fastest tandem in the world called „cieo“.
 The tandem covered 84 km in one hour, setting a new world record.
 It was the proof of concept that with the right technology – and some talented athletes – anything is possible.